Tomato and Sardine Crisps

 Instructions

-- In a bowl, mix the tomato, avocado, and onion.
-Stir in the olive oil and lemon juice and season with the salt.
-Add the sardines, gently breaking them up with a fork.
-Gently stir in the dill and season to taste with black pepper.
+- Combine tomato, avocado, and onion in a bowl.
+Stir in olive oil and lemon juice; season with salt.
+Add sardines and break up gently with a fork.
+Fold in dill; season with black pepper to taste.

-- Store any remaining sardine spread in an airtight container in the refrigerator for up to 2 days.
+- Refrigerate leftover sardine spread in an airtight container up to 2 days.

 Active Compounds